smach/R4JournalismBook/docs/booklinks.md

 Kan Nishida has a more stats-heavy example of using R to analyze election results, using techniques such as K-means clustering to see which California counties are most similar to each other based on 2016 election results. [bit.ly/Rsimilarities](https://bit.ly/Rsimilarities).

+After this book was published, Economist data journalist G. Elliott Morris released the [politicaldata package](https://github.com/elliottmorris/politicaldata) for analyzing U.S. political data in R. It's designed to make it "easier to explore polling, election results, demographic data and more," according to an explainer [Morris wrote in February, 2019](https://www.thecrosstab.com/project/politicaldata-package/).
+See it on GitHub: [https://github.com/elliottmorris/politicaldata](https://github.com/elliottmorris/politicaldata).

 ## Chapter 13

 ### Inspiration